ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/autoscaling.md

 By contrast, the Horizontal Pod Autoscaler can only decrease a replica count, without much control over which pods are deleted.
 For a Ray application, downscaling a random pod could be dangerous.
-## Architecture: One Ray autoscaler per Ray cluster.
+## Architecture: One Ray Autoscaler per Ray Cluster.
 Horizontal Pod Autoscaling is centrally controlled by a manager in the Kubernetes control plane;
 the manager controls the scale of many Kubernetes objects.
 By contrast, each Ray cluster is managed by its own Ray autoscaler process,